nilearn/nilearn/CONTRIBUTING.rst

 The :ref:`issue_labels` and :ref:`closing_policy` of the project is defined in more details in the :ref:`maintenance_process` page.

 Any contributor may become a member of the Nilearn :ref:`triage`.
-If you are interested in joining the :ref:`triage`, you can contact one of the :ref:`core_devs`.
+If you are interested in joining the :ref:`triage`, please read the :ref:`maintenance_process` page and contact one of the :ref:`core_devs` to express your interest!

 Contribute code
 ---------------